bitfoundation/bitplatform/docs/bit-server-side/odata.md

 You provide such a details for following reasons:

-1- OData is a query language, for example, you can execute complicated queries such as "categories without products" ($filter) directly from the client side.
+1- OData is a query language, for example, you can execute complicated queries such as "categories with 'Test' in their names" ($filter) directly from the client side.
 You can load categories which are located in the specific city with or without their products ($exapnd).

 2- We offer a local (sqlLite-webSql-indexedDb) database creation from your DTO(s) in C#/JavaScript/TypeScript, so you can use linq queries to work with the offline database as like as your odata server.
 We also offer a sync service to push/pull changes to/from online server and local database.
 To create that database, we need those information.